cincoutprabu/mp8085/README.md

 # Screenshots

-Following screenshots are taken by running the MP8085.EXE (generated years ago) on DOSBOX v0.74-3 on my MacBook Pro.
+Following screenshots were taken by running the MP8085.EXE (generated years ago) on [DOSBOX v0.74-3](https://www.dosbox.com/) on my MacBook Pro.

 ### Creating New 8085 Program